epfl-ada/ada-2021-project-pyca/ADA_text_Yiming.md

 **See [analysisQuote.ipynb](./analysis/analysisQuote.ipynb) for the preliminary analysis.**

-## Diving deeper into quotebank with sentiment analysis
+## Delving deeper into quotebank with sentiment analysis
 Our first approach to relate quotes to movies was irrelevant in the context of sentiment analysis since crew member would not speak freely about their movie.
 In this part we propose a different approach.
 ### A first naïve attempt